stefansor/MKS22X-BalloonDefense/README.md

 5/30/2019
 - Vivien: First, I changed BlackBalloon to BrownBalloon.
 I added to BrownBalloon's popping so that the number of balloons left in a round changes as well.
 Then, I added waves.
 For each wave, different percentages of each balloon can be generated.
 Lastly, I added 2 different messages for when the player loses and when the player completes the game (20 waves).

+6/2/2019
+- Vivien: I changed popping so that only RegularBalloons and BrownBalloons can be popped.
+I also changed how bombs are exploded.
+Instead of exploding the surrounding Balloons in the ArrayList, bombs now explode balloons based on distance.
+To make the game more interesting, I changed IronBalloons so that when they explode, they spawn a BrownBalloon.
+For BrownBalloons, I changed how they pop.
+When they pop, they spawn 5 RegularBalloons that are slightly apart so that they can be seen.
+Lastly, I created and implemented a new font for the side panel.